Enzu83/EvoKnight/README.md

 ## Resources & Inspirations

 All the assets (Sprites, SFX, Musics) are not mine.
-You can find below their sources.
+You can find their sources below.

 - Celeste: Platformer mechanics, tilesets, few sprites and SFX
 - Hollow Knight: Combat system